Djohnnie/CSharpWars/README.md

 ### Context

 I have been working as a software development consultant and C# and .NET teacher for over 10 years.
 Developers and students can use some extra fun to awaken their creativity and improve their enthusiasm and spark.
 In order to make students have some fun while learning and make developers creative while being competitive, I created a simple game that can be scripted using C#.
-Creating this game was a challenge for me because it provided me with the opportunity to learn and experiment with some new technologies.
+Creating this game was a fun challenge for me because it provided me with the opportunity to learn and experiment with some new technologies.
 I keep this idea for a scripting game around and alive as a playground to use in schools and on company teambuilding events.

 ### Game